HelpBot Assistant

 Alert dialog

-An alert dialog box is used to display warning like messages to the users.
+An alert dialog displays warning messages to users.
 Use the following code to render a simple alert dialog in an application.

 import { NgModule } from '@angular/core'